-In Newport, 20mph speed limit zones are introduced alongside physical traffic calming measures.
+In Newport we use 20mph speed limit zones alongside physical traffic calming measures.

-We will only consider 20mph speed limit zones in areas where it will improve safety and help to reduce injuries and casualties resulting from high traffic speeds.
+We will only consider a 20mph speed limit zone where it will improve safety and help to reduce injuries and casualties resulting from high traffic speeds.

 Newport City Council is a member of the Go Safe / Wales Road Casualty Reduction Partnership, which aims to reduce the number of casualties on Welsh roads.